timothyas/xesn/paper.md

 only, since this is a typical bottleneck.
-The gray and black lines indicate the general trend in memory usage during each simulation, as a function of the problem size, and are provided so users can estimate a minimum of how much memory might be required for their applications.
+The gray and black lines indicate the general trend in memory usage during each simulation, as a function of the problem size, and are provided so users can estimate how much memory might be required for their applications.
 The empirically derived constants are as follows:
 $a=250,000$ is 2.5 times the number of samples used,